opentdf/otdfctl/docs/man/encrypt/_index.md

   flags:
     - name: file
       shorthand: f
-      description: A file to encrypt at a path relative to $HOME.
+      description: A file to encrypt at a path relative to the current working directory.
       default: ''
     - name: text
       shorthand: t